 Honey – I can totally relate to poor Pooh Bear.
 I hate running out of honey.
 Oh, and if you haven’t heard about “honey laundering,” check out the Food Safety News article, Asian Honey, Banned in Europe, is Flooding US Grocery Shelves.
 It’s a long read but worth it.

 Coconut Milk – This is one of the few store canned products in my pantry.
-I like having it on hand for everything from dinner to dessert.
-For the world’s easiest soft-serve Coconut Milk Banana Ice Cream, combine 7-8 frozen bananas (you can actually use any frozen fruit) with 1 can coconut milk.
-Pulse in a blender or food processor until smooth.
+I like having it on hand for everything from dinner to dessert, especially the 2 ingredient coconut milk ice cream.
 A delicious, non-dairy treat!

 Trader Joe’s Unsulphered, Unsweetened Dried Mango - Just mango.
 Just… kidding.
 No really, don’t get started on this stuff.
 You won’t be able. to. stop.